dtr0x/rlvision/README.md

-## Affirmative vision: Using reinforcement learning to improve accuracy in object detection and tracking
+## Using reinforcement learning to improve accuracy in object detection

 Preliminary design of a reinforcement learning based object detector.
 The goal of the learning agent is to detect objects in a high resolution image, and refine its viewing region to improve the accuracy of detection.